stephanwaz/linearhdr/README.rst

 but will get HDR images within a reasonable range.
 For example my iphone 12 mini has a measured brightness, achieved with Konica-Minolta LS 110 by:

-    1. disabling settings > display > truetone
+    1. disabling: settings > display & brightness > truetone
-    2. disabling settings > accessibility > display & text size > auto brightness
+    2. disabling: settings > accessibility > display & text size > auto brightness
+    3. set to Never: settings > display & brightness > auto-lock
-    3. setting brightness to max
+    4. setting brightness to max
-    4. viewing an all white picture
+    5. viewing an all white picture
-    5. in a dark room
+    6. in a dark room
-    5. measuring the center of the phone from a perpendicular vantage at least 1 m away.
+    7. measuring the center of the phone from a perpendicular vantage at least 1 m away (or minimum focal distance of luminance meter).

 of 587 cd/m^2.
 This is compared to review values of 627.
-This discrepancy is likely due to the age of my phone, and that it has a scree protector, but without a luminance meter, using this value I would be within 10% of truth.
+This discrepancy is likely due to the age of my phone, and that it has a scree protector, but without a luminance meter, using this value I would be within 10%.

 For the image sequence: